 To participate, municipalities complete a comprehensive assessment that measures progress on a range of factors including plans and policies, engineering and community design, education and encouragement, enforcement, and evaluation.
 An application guide (pdf) is available to assist communities in preparing their application.

-The spring intake of applications to the WALK Friendly Ontario (WFO) designation is open until May 30.
+The next intake of applications to the WALK Friendly Ontario (WFO) designation is open until September 30, 2014.

 Visit www.walkfriendly.ca to apply today!